josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👅_Voice_Disruption_Discrediting/🦁_why_men_cry_terrorist_when_women_say_no.md

 To protect the self-image, the humiliation must be **externalised**.

 It becomes:
-> “She is a problem, not I am rejected.”
+> “She is a problem, as I am not rejected.”

 ---